 … toe ring … tattoo on the ankle … any tattoo in Kanji script if you, like, don’t speak Japanese fluently … the word “tat,” unless you’re on a respirator … nostril stud or, like, navel piercing … True Religion jeans … following offspring’s Facebook, Instagram, Snapchat, etc … soul patch … Oakleys … thong underpants … Siri voice commands … porkpie hat … Brazilian landing-strip … greeting others with “yo” or “wuddup” … giving dap …

 Initially, her indictment of the so-called Brazilian caught me by surprise.
 Only days later I got confirmation from my Lesser Half who had inadvertently wandered through the “clothing optional” area of a nearby beach.
-Sure enough, she noted — peripherally, peripherally! — that almost every woman whose age she estimated to be forty-ish or above was austerely groomed or completely shorn, while the hipster-age gals, rejecting infantilization, seemed with one or two exceptions to have regressed to the full, defiant — though possibly ironic — foliage of Courbet’s L’Origine
+Sure enough, she noted — peripherally, peripherally! — that almost every woman whose age she estimated to be forty-ish or above was austerely groomed or completely shorn, while the hipster-age gals, rejecting infantilization or simply lacking expendable income for the parlor, seemed with one or two exceptions to have regressed to the full, defiant — though possibly ironic — foliage of Courbet’s L’Origine.**

 Anyway, since I own, do, use, say, wear none of these things, I’m feeling somewhat encouraged.
 Until she adds, depressingly, “But there’s a lot more of them, too.
 Too many to, like, count.”
 She pauses.
 “I’m not saying don’t ever do this stuff.
 Do what you want.
 But don’t go around, like, imagining that it makes you appear youthful.
 Just the opposite.”
 Even the word youthful she enunciates with drawn-out derision — as if merely to categorize such silliness were unbearable.